 Umbrella Coverage: An additional insurance product that reaches beyond the limits of your auto and homeowner’s policies.
 This coverage can kick in once your liability, property damage, and/or homeowner’s limits have been exhausted.
 Some umbrella policies offer up to $1,000,000 in additional coverage for $150-200/year.
 If your NEMT is registered as a sole-proprietorship or partnership, you should seriously look into this coverage option.

-Though not mandated in every state, all of these coverages are recommended to give yourself, your drivers, and your family the best protection should the worst case scenario happen.
+Though not mandated in every state, all of these coverages are recommended to give yourself, your drivers, and your family the best protection should the worst-case scenario happen.

 In regards to NEMT operations, the mandated coverages vary from state to state.
 Generally, all states require that you carry a commercial policy with higher coverage limits than a standard personal policy.
 Since you’re driving passengers with medical and/or mobility needs, you’ll need to give them as well as your drivers the best in insurance protection should the unfortunate occur.

-Factors That Affect NEMT insurance Costs
+Factors That Affect NEMT Insurance Costs

 Much like a personal policy, the rate of your premium is directly related to the number of vehicles you’re operating.
-If you have ten vehicles, your rate will be higher than if you you’re operating five.
+If you have ten vehicles, your rate will be higher than if you’re operating five.
 If you’re operating strictly cars for ambulatory passengers, your premiums will generally be lower than if you’re also operating wheelchair vans and stretcher-equipped vehicles.
 The reason behind this is due to the greater risk of incident that comes with additional on-board equipment such as wheelchair lifts and ramps or additional straps to secure gurneys.

 When hiring drivers for your NEMT, it’s very important to conduct thorough background checks to limit your liability and protect yourself and your business.
-Including these safeguards to your hiring process for drivers can also help you with NEMT insurance average costs.
+Including these safeguards in your hiring process for drivers can also help you with NEMT insurance average costs.

 Criminal Background Check: Drivers with criminal records, especially those like DWIs are a liability to both you and your passengers.